Austria: dominance of the tabloids

 Lithuania: online media as beneficiaries of the crisis

 Censorship was abolished in Lithuania even before the country's declaration of independence in 1990, giving the media a major role in the struggle for state sovereignty.
 During the 1990s the media were highly influential, as citizens strove for a free press.
-Print runs of 100,000 were not uncommon, a figure that media organisations in Lithuania can only dream of today.
+Circulations of 100,000 copies were not uncommon, a figure that media organisations in Lithuania can only dream of today.

 Malta: the media as a political mouthpiece

-Europe's smallest member state, located south of Sicily with a population of 421,000, is one of the world's most densely populated countries.
+Europe's smallest member state, located south of Sicily with a population of 431,000, is one of the world's most densely populated countries.
 Relative to its population Malta has an extraordinarily diverse media landscape.
-There are fourteen daily and weekly newspapers, seven national television channels, more than a dozen radio stations and several online portals.
+There are fourteen daily and weekly newspapers, seven national television channels, more than a dozen radio stations and several web portals.